 Ms. Ann Kedia

 Ann Kedia is a Lecturer at Johns Hopkins University teaching graduate courses in Technology Management with a focus on Project Management.
-In industry she is currently a Program Manager leading enterprise innovation initiatives at Johns Hopkins University Applied Physics Laboratory.
+In industry she is currently a Special Executive for Communications at Johns Hopkins University Applied Physics Laboratory.
 Ann has over 25 years of experience in a variety of industries, including high technology, government sponsored research, financial services, and software development.
 She has significant experience in building an organizational culture of innovation, program management, software development, systems engineering, information technology, social media, productivity optimization, operations management, and technology transfer.

 - Bachelor of Science Chemical Engineering, Cornell University